 Texas Tunes: Alejandro Escovedo

-Alejandro Escovedo takes the Huffines Performance Hall stage at the Lewisville Grand Theater on the evening of Saturday, January 21.
-TICKETS GO ON SALE FRIDAY, NOV.
-4, AT 10 A.M.
+Alejandro Escovedo takes the Huffines Performance Hall stage at the Lewisville Grand Theater on the evening of Friday, Feb.
+17.

 Crossing borders, jumping barriers, taking risks, betting it all: that’s the path Alejandro Escovedo has been taking in his lifelong search for the heart of rock and roll.
 The epic 17 song suite comprising The Crossing is about that journey: searching, but not necessarily finding, eyes and ears open all the way.
 Ranging from sweeping orchestral numbers to classic rock to bursts of 70s punk, the collection finds Escovedo delving further into his lifelong musical journey across his most sonically diverse work yet.